The BR710 is part of the BR700 family of engines, powering special mission aircraft, business jets and regional airliners worldwide.

 The BR710 is a two-shaft, high-bypass-ratio engine with a one-stage low pressure (LP) compressor and ten-stage high pressure (HP) compressor, driven by a two-stage HP turbine and two-stage LP turbine respectively.
 The engine features a single low emissions annular combustor with 20 burners.

-The BR710 is part of the BR700 family which the BR715 also belongs.
-Both engine family members use the highly efficient BR700 engine core, suitable for high cyclic operation for thrusts between 14,000lbf and 23,000lbf.
-All stages are optimised to keep noise to a minimum.
+The BR710 is part of the BR700 family to which the BR715 for RegionalJet application also belongs.
+Both engine family members use the highly efficient BR700 engine core, suitable for high cyclic operation with thrusts between 14,000lbf and 23,000lbf.
+All stages are optimised to keep noise and emissions to a minimum.

-The BR710 family powers a wide range of special mission aircraft developed on either the Bombardier or Gulfstream platform.
+The BR710 family powers a range of special mission aircraft developed on either the Bombardier or Gulfstream business jet platform.

-In addition an increasing number of governments are selecting Bombardier or Gulfstream aircraft for VIP and Head of State missions and therefor benefit from the outstanding reliability and performance.
+In addition an increasing number of governments are selecting Bombardier or Gulfstream aircraft for VIP and Head-of-State missions and therefore benefit from the outstanding reliability and performance.

-Due to their outstanding performance, BR710 powered aircraft have established many world records in the field of speed altitude.
-Long life on wing, low fuel burn and excellent environmental performance lead to low operating costs with maximum reliability.
+Due to their outstanding performance, BR710 powered aircraft have established many world records in the field of speed, altitude and range.
+Long life on wing, low fuel burn and excellent environmental performance contribute to low operating costs with maximum reliability.

 |Basic weight (lb)||4,640|